wamserma/R-wmisc/cran-comments.md

     New submission

     Possibly mis-spelled words in DESCRIPTION:
+     API (9:85)
-      Markus (3:8)
+     Wamser (3:8)
-      Wamser's (3:15)
+     stateful (3:46, 9:106)
+     tokenizer (9:16)

   > This is a first time submission of the package.
-My name is written correctly.
+Spelling of these words is ok.

 * checking installed package size ...
 NOTE
   installed size is  6.5Mb